STFT-Domain Neural Speech Enhancement with Very Low Algorithmic Latency

 \section{Evaluation Results}

 Tables~\ref{results1ch}, \ref{results6ch} and \ref{results2ch} report the results of one-, six- and two-microphone enhancement, respectively.
 In each table, we provide the algorithmic latency of each model, along with the number of model parameters and FLOPs.
-When comparing the results, we always take into account the algorithmic latency and the amount of computation.
+When comparing the results, we always take into account the algorithmic latency, the amount of computation, and the model size.